Banner image

 Day 1: Departure from Ushuaia

-In the afternoon you will embark from Ushuaia, the southernmost city in the world located in Tierra del Fuego, Argentina.
+In the afternoon you'll embark from Ushuaia, the southernmost city in the world located in Tierra del Fuego, Argentina.
 Sail across the waters of the Beagle Channel and beyond throughout the evening.

-During these two days you will sail across the Drake Passage.
+You will sail across the Drake Passage during these two days.
 After crossing the Antarctic Convergence, you'll arrive in the circum-Antarctic upwelling zone.
-In this area, you may see wandering, grey headed, light-mantled and black-browed albatrosses.
-Look out also for a variety of petrels including the tiny Wilson's storm petrels along with southern fulmars.
+In this area, you may see wandering, grey-headed, light-mantled and black-browed albatrosses.
+Also look out for a variety of petrels including the tiny Wilson's storm petrels, along with southern fulmars.

 You'll experience the same salty breezes and rolling seas as those encountered by the great polar explorers, spotting the first icebergs as you near the South Shetland Islands.

-Today you will begin exploring Antarctica in earnest.
-Grey stone peaks sketched with snow, towers of broken blue-white ice, and dramatically different wildlife below and above.
+Today, you'll begin to explore Antarctica in earnest.
+You might see greystone peaks sketched with snow, towers of broken blue-white ice, and dramatically different wildlife below and above.

-Weather and ice conditions along with wildlife opportunities will dictate your exact itinerary.
-However, places you might visit during the course of your adventure could include some of the following:
+Weather and ice conditions, along with wildlife opportunities, will dictate your exact itinerary.
+However, places you might visit during your adventure could include some of the following:

 Neumayer Channel – The vessel may position itself here, launching its multiple basecamp activities from the protected waters around Wiencke Island.
 You can enjoy the splendors of this alpine environment at sea with Zodiac and kayaking trips, or if you’re in the mood for a walk, there are possible snowshoe hikes and soft-climb mountaineering options farther inland.
 Naturally, favorable weather conditions determine the possible activities.